-We have applied to list our shares of common stock for trading on The Nasdaq Capital Market under the symbol "BTAI."
-No assurance can be given that such listing will be approved.
+We have been approved, subject to notice of issuance, to list our common stock on The Nasdaq Capital Market under the symbol "BTAI."

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no public market for our common stock, and a liquid trading market for our common stock may not develop or be sustained after this offering.
 Future sales of substantial amounts of our common stock in the public market, or the anticipation of these sales, could materially and adversely affect market prices prevailing from time to time, and could impair our ability to raise capital through sales of equity or equity-related securities.